 educational toys, video-cassettes and records.

-lasted through May of that year.
-However, citing increased travel costs and a less than
+May of that year.
+However, citing increased travel costs and a less than cordial welcome

-cordial welcome from some Australians, Cirque du Soleil withdrew from its scheduled
+from some Australians, Cirque du Soleil withdrew from its scheduled appearance at the

 the Australian Actors Equity and the country's Circus Oz objected to Cirque's plans,